On the tightness of the maximum of branching Brownian motion in random environment: Dependence of solutions to the F-KPP equation on the initial condition

 \end{lemma}

-The second auxiliary lemma is a quantitative extension of a part of Proposition 3.5 of \cite{DS2021}.
-It states that under the tilted measure, if the tilting is not too strong, the probabilities to cross a large interval in $t$ or $t-L$ time units are comparable.
+The second auxiliary lemma is a quantitative extension of a part of Proposition 3.5 of \cite{DS2022}.
+It states that under the tilted measure, if the tilting is not too strong, the probability of crossing a large interval in time $t$ is comparable to the probability of crossing the same interval in time $t-L$.

 \begin{lemma} For every $v>v_c$ there is $c = c(v)<\infty$ such that for all $L$ large enough and $\eta \in (\overline \eta (v)+\frac cL,0)$, $\mathbb P$-a.s.~for all $t$ large enough and $|y| \le 2vt$,